location unknown: Minorsky A

 • Minorsky, V. "Some Early Documents in Persian (II)."
 Journal of the Royal Asiatic Society 1, 1943. pp. 86-99 (Pages: 89-99)

-The IEDC translation and transcription have been taken from this publication
+The IEDC transcription and translation have been revised from this publication.

 Related Shelfmarks